Amager Bakke CopenHill waste-to-energy facility in Copenhagen with ski slope architecture and civic infrastructure scale

 Applications show where the system operates.
 Technology shows it operating.

 The next question is not whether the logic is sound.
 The logic has a two-thousand-year record.
-The next question is what operating evidence, engineering lineage, and field documentation supports the claim that ZERE can deliver it at the scale and in the places that need it most.
+The next question is what operating evidence, engineering systems, and deployment architecture make that logic possible today.

 Waste is opportunity not used.